Gods and Generals (film)

 Gods and Generals is a 2003 American epic war drama film written and directed by Ronald F. Maxwell.
-It is an adaptation of the 1996 novel of the same name by Jeffrey Shaara and prequel to Maxwell's 1993 film Gettysburg.
+It is adapted from the 1996 novel by Jeffrey Shaara and prequel to Maxwell's 1993 film Gettysburg.
 Most of the film was personally financed by media mogul Ted Turner.
 The film follows the story of Stonewall Jackson from the beginning of the American Civil War to his death at the Battle of Chancellorsville.

 It stars Stephen Lang as Stonewall Jackson, Jeff Daniels as Lieutenant Colonel Joshua Chamberlain and Robert Duvall as General Robert E. Lee.

 Originally running over five hours in length, the film was cut by an hour and a half for its 2003 theatrical release, with the full "Extended Director's Cut" being released eight years later in 2011.
-The film was both a critical failure and a commercial failure at the box office.
+The film was both a critical and commercial failure.
 Although film critics complimented its performances and historically accurate details such as costumes, they criticized its length, pacing, and screenplay.

-The Southern Poverty Law Center also asserted that the film endorsed the "Lost Cause" myth.
+The consensus of critics was that it had a "pro-Confederate slant".
+The Southern Poverty Law Center, as well as numerous writers, pointed out that the film endorsed the "Lost Cause" myth.

 Both Shaara and Maxwell expressed displeasure at the theatrical edition of the film, and its poor returns forced Turner to cancel Maxwell's planned adaptation of Shaara's final Civil War novel The Last Full Measure.